Common Things People Want To Know

 What Are Your Fees?

-Traditional sessions are 50-minutes in length and range from $155-$175 depending on session type.
+Traditional sessions are 50-minutes in length and are $200.
 At times sessions will require extended length, charged at the same rate, and will be prorated appropriately.

 Do You Accept Insurance?